jwern/weather-app/README.md

 ## Project Post-Mortem

 Compared to some past Odin projects that required heavy DOM manipulation and longterm data management, this weather app is pretty simple.
 Its biggest complexity is in asynchronously fetching external data from OpenWeather.
 The layout and amount of actual on-site elements are fairly minimal: it features a form that lets users input a city and temperature unit type and an area to display some of the data retrieved.
+Most of the optional suggestions from TOP have been implemented: the background of the app changes colors based on the temperature retrieved (with four colors currently for "cold," "cool", "warm," and "hot"); there is an animated "Loading" notice while the `fetch()` is running, but this is rarely seen as the OpenWeather API is very fast.

 ## Challenges